Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Related Works

-In \emph{reinforcement learning}~\citep{SB98}, several opportunities to use RNNs exist: In model-based reinforcement learning, RNNs can be used to learn a model of the environment.
-Alternatively, a value function can also be learned directly from current observations and the state of the RNN as a representation of the recent history of observations.
-A consequence of an action in reinforcement learning may follow the action with a significant delay, this is also called the temporal credit assignment problem.
-RNN used for value functions in reinforcement learning are commonly trained using truncated backpropagation through time which can be problematic for credit assignment~\citep[see, e.g.,][]{PGL17}.

 An \emph{autoregressive model} is a representation of a type of random process \citep{Aka69}.
-It specifies that the output variable or a vector thereof depends linearly on its own previous values and on a stochastic term (white noise).
-In consequence the model is in the form of a stochastic difference equation as in general (physical) dynamic systems \citep{CK14}.
-A PrNN is also linearly activated, but its output does not only depend on its own previous values and possibly white noise but on the complete state of the possibly big reservoir whose dynamics is explicitly dealt with.
-In addition, the size of the network might be reduced in the further process.
+It specifies that the output variable or a vector thereof depends linearly on its own predecessor values and on a stochastic term (white noise).
+In consequence, the model is in the form of a stochastic differential equation as in general (physical) dynamic systems \citep{CK14}.
+An LRNN is also linearly activated, but its output does not only depend on its own predecessor values and possibly white noise but on the complete state of the possibly big reservoir whose dynamics is explicitly dealt with.
+In addition, the size of the network might be reduced in the subsequent process.
+We will continue the comparison between autoregression and LRNNs later (cf. \cref{output}), as we mainly consider autoregressive tasks in the following.